Quality Priorities

 More than a decade ago, the broader kidney community came together with a bold, common mission of improving access, quality, and choice for individuals living with kidney disease, kidney failure, and transplants.

 KCP has played a leading role in promoting quality care for individuals with kidney disease, kidney failure, and transplants.
-To raise the bar for kidney care quality, we have engaged with policymakers on a wide variety of federal regulatory and legislative quality issues, as well as quality standards organizations such as the National Quality Forum and Measure Applications Partnership and significant and highly successful community-led voluntary programs.
+To raise the bar for kidney care quality, we have engaged with policymakers on a wide variety of federal regulatory and legislative quality issues, as well as quality standards organizations and consensus-based entities (CBE) such as Battelle’s Partnership for Quality Measurement (PQM) and significant and highly successful community-led voluntary programs.

 Thanks to a deep collaboration with the kidney care community, individuals with kidney disease, kidney failure, and transplants are living longer, fuller lives.